UmairMukhtar/react-facebook-photo-grid/react-facebook-photo-grid/README.md

-# Reactjs Component for Facebook like photo/image grids supporting any number of images
+# React Facebook Photo Grid , Creates Grid Posts like Facebook

 This component shows images in a neat square (or whatever dimensions you want) grid.
 Acts like facebooks image grids.
 Switches between several modes according to number of photos provided